-- A. Review all applications for the Flood Hazard Development Permit to assure that proposed development sites are reasonably safe from flooding and to determine that all pertinent requirements of Section 5-6 (Development Standards) have, or will be, met; - B. Utilize, in the review of all Flood Hazard Development Permit applications, the base flood data contained in the "Flood Insurance Study Town of Gorham, Maine," as described in Section 5-1.
-In special flood hazard areas where base flood elevation data are not provided, the Code Enforcement Officer shall obtain, review, and reasonably utilize any base flood elevation and floodway data from federal, state or other sources, including information obtained pursuant to Section 5-3, paragraph H. 1.b.; Section 5-6, paragraph K; and Section 5-8, paragraph D, in order to administer Section 5-6 of this Chapter; - C. Interpret the location of boundaries of special flood hazard areas shown on the maps described in Section 5-1 of this Chapter; - D. In the review of Flood Hazard Development Permit applications, determine that all necessary permits have been obtained from those federal, state, and local government agencies from which prior approval is required by federal or state law, including but not limited to Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
-1334: - E. Notify adjacent municipalities, the Maine Department of Environmental Protection, and the Maine Floodplain Management Program in the Maine State Planning Office prior to any alteration or relocation of a water course and submit copies of such notifications to the Federal Emergency Management Agency; - F. Issue one of the following Flood Hazard Development Permits based on the type of development: - 1.
-Issue a two-part Flood Hazard Development Permit for elevated structures.
-Part I shall authorize the applicant to build a structure to and including the first horizontal floor only above the base flood level.
-At that time the applicant shall provide the Code Enforcement Officer with a second Elevation Certificate completed by a Professional Land Surveyor, registered professional engineer or architect based on the Part I permit construction, "as built," for verifying compliance with the elevation requirements of Section 5-6, paragraphs F, G, or H. Following review of the Elevation Certificate data, which shall take place within 72 hours of receipt of the application, the Code Enforcement Officer shall issue Part II of the Flood Hazard Development Permit.
-Part II shall authorize the applicant to complete the construction project; or, - 2.
-Issue a Flood Hazard Development Permit for Flood proofing of Non-Residential Structures that are new construction or substantially improved non-residential structures that are not being elevated but that meet the flood proofing standards of Section 5-6.G.1.a.,b., and c.
-The application for this permit shall include a Flood proofing Certificate signed by a registered professional engineer or architect; or, - 3.
-Issue a Flood Hazard Development Permit for Minor Development for all development that is not new construction or a substantial improvement, such as repairs, maintenance, renovations, or additions, whose value is less than 50% of the market value of the structure.
-Minor development also includes, but is not limited to: accessory structures as provided for in Section 5-6.J., mining, dredging, filling, grading, paving, excavation, drilling operations, storage of equipment or materials, deposition or extraction of materials, public or private sewage disposal systems or water supply facilities that do not involve structures; and non-structural projects such as bridges, dams, towers, fencing, pipelines, wharves and piers.
+- A. Review all applications for the Flood Hazard Development Permit to assure that proposed development sites are reasonably safe from flooding and to determine that all pertinent requirements of Section 5-6 (Development Standards) have, or will be, met; - B. Utilize, in the review of all Flood Hazard Development Permit applications, the base flood and floodway data contained in the "Flood Insurance Study Cumberland County, Town of Gorham, Maine," as described in Section 5-1-.
+In special flood hazard areas where base flood elevation and floodway data are not provided, the Code Enforcement Officer shall obtain, review, and reasonably utilize any base flood elevation and floodway data from federal, state or other technical sources, including information obtained pursuant to Section 5-3, paragraph H. 1.b.; Section 5-6, paragraph K; and Section 5-8, paragraph D, in order to administer Section 5-6 of this Chapter; and when the community establishes a base flood elevation in a Zone A by methods outlined in Section 3.H.1.b.(1), the community shall submit that data to the Maine Floodplain Management Program - C. Interpret the location of boundaries of special flood hazard areas shown on the maps described in Section 5-1 of this Chapter; - D. In the review of Flood Hazard Development Permit applications, determine that all necessary permits have been obtained from those federal, state, and local government agencies from which prior approval is required by federal or state law, including but not limited to Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
+13434;

+- E. Notify adjacent municipalities, the Maine Department of Environmental Protection, and the Maine Floodplain Management Program in the Maine State Planning Office prior to any alteration or relocation of a water course and submit copies of such notifications to the Federal Emergency Management Agency; - F. If the application satisfies the requirements of this Ordinance, approve the issuance Issue one of the following Flood Hazard Development Permits based on the type of development: - 1.
+Issue a A two-part Flood Hazard Development Permit for elevated structures.-.
+Part I shall authorize the applicant to build a structure to and including the first horizontal floor only above the base flood level.-. - At that time the applicant shall provide the Code Enforcement Officer with a second Elevation Certificate completed by a Professional Land Surveyor, registered professional engineer or architect based on the Part I permit construction, "as built," for verifying compliance with the elevation requirements of Section 5-6, paragraphs F, G, or H. Following review of the Elevation Certificate data, which shall take place within 72 hours of receipt of the application, the Code Enforcement Officer shall issue Part II of the Flood Hazard Development Permit.
+Part II shall authorize the applicant to complete the construction project; or,